microsoft/fluentui/packages/react-image/MIGRATION.md

 ### styles

-_This property suffered no changes and can be used as is.
+_This property has not changed and can be used as is.
 However, we highly recommend that you migrate to a `make-styles` styling solution for performance reasons._

 ### theme

-_This property suffered no changes and can be used as is.
+_This property has not changed and can be used as is.
 However, we highly recommend that you migrate to a `make-styles` styling solution for performance reasons._

 ## Migration from v0 (Northstar)